AndresRuiz01/QR_Craft/README.md

 This app is currently in the process of being added to the Google Play Store.
 Reach out if you want be added as a tester!

+In the meantime, download the app directly from the [releases](https://github.com/AndresRuiz01/QR_Craft/releases/tag/0.0.1-alpha) tab!

 ## 🛠️ Built With

 - [Kotlin](https://kotlinlang.org/): The official and modern programming language for Android development.